 Compliance

-State Specific Promises made at Application not being met 3 points

 Uncorrected 8823s 5 points

-For the following, Owners/Managers will be given a 10 business day cure period beyond the original due date to provide these items.
-After this cure period, any items outstanding will incur negative points for the Owner/Manager:

-Late audit corrections 2 points

-Late payment of fees 3 points

-Late Annual Owner Certifications 3 points

-Late COL submissions 3 points

 12. Tie Breaker

 In case there are Applications with the same final score in any set-aside that will affect funding, Applications will be funded based on those proposing the highest number of Tax Credit units.
 The Application proposing the highest number of Tax Credit units will be awarded first; the second Application proposing the highest number of Tax Credit units will be next, and so forth until such time as the Tax Credits have been Allocated under the set-aside.